onlyhavecans/squirrels.wtf/content/posts/2025-09-10-making-your-own-music-streaming-service.md

 This my current setup is a whole article of content unto itself but I thought I would at least highlight my workflow.

 1. Run files through Musicbrainz Picard to tag & sort
-2. Rare/Too indie files get cleaned up manually in mp3tag
+1. Rare/Too indie files get cleaned up manually
-3. rsync them up to my docker host server
+1. rsync them up to my server
-4. Navidrome runs in a container to host music
+1. Navidrome runs in a container
-5. Caddy acts as a https reverse proxy
+1. Caddy acts as a https reverse proxy
-6. unbound + pi-home is a reverse proxy w/ split horizon dns to route
+1. unbound + pi-home is a reverse proxy w/ split horizon dns to route
+1. Script running every hour to update public dns at DNSimple
-7. Feishin on the desktop to play
+1. Feishin on the desktop to play
-8. Ampfery for iOS and Carplay
+1. Ampfery for iOS and Carplay
-9. Music Assistant with [Snapcast](https://github.com/badaix/snapcast) to do multi-room audio
+1. Music Assistant with [Snapcast](https://github.com/badaix/snapcast) to do multi-room audio